Looking for a great vegan candy recipe? Well, how about Vegan Watermelon Jellies?

 I find the silicone molds are a little easier to work with than the firmer plastic molds, because the candies are easier to pop out at the end.

-Now lets get to candy making!
+Let's get to candy making!
 Cut up your watermelon and add it to a blender.

 Blend until smooth and there are no lumps.